sparkchaser/swgoh-ui/README.md

 squad.
 Squads listed in this file will appear in the "Presets" menu of the Squad Checker tool and will be used when generating a Roster Report.

+### Pit Challenge Report

+This tool filters the guild's roster to show only those units eligible to be used in the Challenge mode of the Pit raid.
+Use this view to help decide whether your guild is ready for Challenge mode and to help plan strategy.

 ### Alliance Overview

 This tool provides an automated way to fetch basic summary data about the